-The expression "corporate insolvency resolution process" is not defined in the Insolvency and Bankruptcy Code, 2016.
+The expression "corporate insolvency resolution process" is not defined in the Insolvency and Bankruptcy Code, 2018.
 The Insolvency and Bankruptcy (Application to Adjudicating Authority) Rules, 2016 defines the expression "corporate insolvency resolution process".
-According to Rule 3(1)(b), "corporate insolvency resolution process" means the insolvency resolution process for corporate persons under Chapter II of Part II of the Code.
+According to Rule 3(1)(b),

 In corporate insolvency resolution process, the financial creditors assess the viability of debtor's business and the options for its revival and rehabilitation.
 If the corporate insolvency resolution process fails or the financial creditors decide that the business of the debtor cannot be carried on in a profitable manner and it should be wound up, the debtor's business undergoes the liquidation process.